cheapjack/LabFromAChip/docs/GettingStarted.md

 <img src="bookletimages/17.png" height="200">

-Use the micro disposable pipette to inject a drop of the algae suspension into and under the side of the impressed silicon and dont worry about excess liquid around it.
-Capilliary action should pull the liquid and our algal friends into the gap between the tiny impressions of the chip surface markings or the vinyl channels and the microscope slide.
+Use the micro disposable pipette to inject a drop of the algae suspension onto the slide and then with tweezers place your PDMS slab on top.
+You can also try letting capilliary action pull the liquid and our algal friends into the grooves into the gap between the tiny impressions of the chip surface markings or the vinyl channels and the microscope slide.

-Now carefully add a cover slip over the top and the excess liquid should help it stick to the side.
-You can get results without a cover slip if you find that your slab is too thick; but you can rub the slab off the slide if you move it around the lens too much.
+Now carefully add a cover slip sticker over the top to 'trap' the liquid and slab.

 ## Fixing to the foldscope.